kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 ##### Configuration in GCP

-To instantiate a Load Balancer in Google Cloud (GCP), you need to create following set of resources:
+To instantiate a Load Balancer in Google Cloud (GCP), you need to create the following set of resources.

 ![GCP Resources]({{% versioned_link_path fromRoot="/img/gcp-lb-neg-resources.png" %}})